samfromlv/gdrive-copy/PRIVACY_POLICY.md

 ## Cookies and Web Beacons

-Copy Folder does not use cookies.
+Yk Copy Folder does not use cookies.

 ## DoubleClick DART Cookie

-* Google, as a third party vendor, may use cookies to serve ads on Copy Folder.
+* Google, as a third party vendor, may use cookies to serve ads on Yk Copy Folder.
-* Google's use of the DART cookie enables it to serve ads to our site's visitors based upon their visit to Copy Folder and other sites on the Internet.
+* Google's use of the DART cookie enables it to serve ads to our site's visitors based upon their visit to Yk Copy Folder and other sites on the Internet.
 * Users may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy at the following URL - http://www.google.com/privacy_ads.html